personalrobotics/aikido/aikido/STYLE.md

   /// Required brief description of constructor.
 This will often be as simple as:
   /// "Creates an instance of ExampleClass."
   ///
-  /// \param _foo this is an example parameter description
+  /// \param[in] _foo this is an example parameter description
-  /// \param _bar this is a longer example parameter description that neesd
+  /// \param[in] _bar this is a longer example parameter description that needs
   ///            to wrap across multiple lines.
   ExampleClass(std::unique_ptr<util::RNG> _foo,
                const Eigen::Isometry3d& _bar = Eigen::Isometry3d::Identity());